zartosht00/myProject/README.md

-This is an example project with maven pipeline.
+This is an example project with maven pipeline and others.
 ----

 ### This project has been created with the following command: